Consistency of common spatial estimators under spatial confounding: Conditional and marginal consistency, and Proof of Theorem

-where $c_g$ and $c_h$ are the coefficients on the eigenfunctions comprising $\bg$ and $\bh$, respectively.
-These true coefficients are sampled independently from a standard normal distribution:

 We compare the exact and theoretically predicted biases.
 The results of the simulation are shown in Figure \ref{fig:eigensim} for $500$ trials.
 It is clear that the exact bias and the bias predicted from the theory of Section \ref{sec:fixed} are generally in good agreement.
-From the form of the predicted bias, it is clear (as argued in Section \ref{sec:fixed}) that the bias goes to zero as $n \to \infty$ if $k_{\max}$, the number of eigenfunctions included in $\bg$ and $\bh$, and the corresponding coefficients, remain constant.
+This offers an empirical verification of the theoretical argument on the consistency of the GLS estimator using Mercer representation of the RKHS of the Gaussian process kernel.